Skip to main content

 • General Settings

-Follow the menus.
+follow the menus.
 The Masquerading checkboxes in the table under Zones=>Forward on the incoming page can be configured.
-Masquerading hides the source IP address of data packets with the router's WAN IP address.
+Masquerading hides the source IP address of data packets by using the router's WAN IP address.
 The masquerading and MSS compression feature of the WAN interface must be enabled, but it should be disabled on the LAN interface.

 Masquerading-451